-Usually taken as compulsory course by students of the Electrical System Engineering Master (ESE) program at the University of Paderborn in their first or second semester.
+Usually taken as compulsory course by students of the Optoelectronics & Photonics Master and Electrical System Engineering Master (ESE) programs at the University of Paderborn in their first or second semester.
 The language of instruction is English.

 These topics are covered:

 - Introduction to the modeling process (motivation, definitions, standard workflow)

 - Number representation in digital computers (integer, fixed-point and floating point numbers and operations on them, precision of numbers)

 - Numerical schemes for ordinary differential equations (schemes for initial value and boundary condition problems, stability, optimization)